Building Assessment Certificates for higher-risk buildings

 Remember:

-• BACs are only a “snapshot” of when the building was assessed
+- Building Assessment Certificates are only a “snapshot” of when the building was assessed

-• PAPs that obtain a BAC for their building (once they are directed to apply for it by BSR), are taking an important step towards protecting the safety and well-being of those who live, work and visit the building
+- After BSR directs them to apply, PAPs’ act of obtaining a BAC for their building is an important step towards protecting the safety and well-being of those who live, work, and visit the building.

-• other legislation, such as the Regulatory reform (fire safety) order and Housing Act, remain in place for PAPs, as well as their ongoing legal responsibilities
+- other legislation, such as the Regulatory reform (fire safety) order and Housing Act, remain in place for PAPs, as well as their ongoing legal responsibilities